Can you fill out your ballot with a Sharpie?

 Ballots in many states, including California, often utilize scan sheets on their official ballots for voters to mark down their ballot selections.

-But there’s one big difference from the tests from high school to your ballot in the year 2022.
+But there’s one big difference between the tests from high school to your ballot in the year 2022.
 When filling out your ballot, you gotta use ink.

 If you’re voting absentee or at an official polling place, here’s what you’re supposed to do.